-- A. The Contract Drawings and Specifications are intended to be descriptive of the type of electrical system to be provided.
-Any error or omission of detail in either shall not relieve the Contractor from the obligation there-under to install in correct detail any and all materials necessary for a complete and operational system at no additional cost. - B. The Contract Drawings are generally diagrammatic.
-Exact locations of electrical products shall be verified in the field with the Engineer.
-Except where special details on drawings are used to illustrate the method of installation of a particular piece or type of equipment or materials, the requirements or descriptions in this Section shall take precedence in the event of conflict. - C. Location at facilities of equipment, inserts, anchors, panels, pull boxes, conduits, stub-ups, and fittings for the electrical system are to be determined by the Contractor and Engineer at time of installation.
-Contractor shall make minor adjustments to location of electrical equipment, required by conditions and in coordination with other trades, at no additional cost to Owner. - D. The Contractor shall examine the architectural, mechanical, structural, electrical and instrumentation equipment provided under other Sections of this Contract in order to determine the exact routing and final terminations for all conduits and cables.
+- A. The Contract drawings and specifications are intended to be descriptive of the type of electrical system to be provided; any error or omissions of detail in either shall not relieve the Contractor from the obligations thereunder to install in correct detail any and all materials necessary for a complete operational system, at no - The Contract drawings are generally diagrammatic; exact locations of electrical products shall be verified in the field with the Engineer.
+Except where special details on drawings are used to illustrate the method of Β. installation of a particular piece or type of equipment or materials, the requirements or descriptions in this Section shall take precedence in the event of conflict. - C. Location at facilities of equipment, inserts, anchors, panels, pull boxes, conduits, stub-ups, and fittings for the electrical system are to be determined by the Contractor and Engineer at time of installation.
+Contractor shall make minor adjustments to locations of electrical equipment required by conditions and coordination with other trades at no additional cost. - D. The Contractor shall examine the architectural, mechanical, structural, electrical and instrumentation equipment provided under other Sections of this Contract in order to determine the exact routing and final terminations for all conduits and cables.
 The exact locations and routing of cables and conduits shall be governed by structural conditions, physical interferences, and the physical location of wire terminations on equipment.
-Conduits shall be stubbed up as near as possible to equipment. - E. All equipment shall be installed and located so that it can be readily accessed for operation and maintenance.
-The Engineer reserves the right to require minor changes in location of equipment, without incurring any additional costs. - F. Where conduits are shown as "home runs" on the Contract Drawings or stated to be furnished but not explicitly shown as part of the scope of work, the Contractor shall provide all fittings, boxes, wiring, etc. as required for completion of the raceway system, in compliance with the NEC and the applicable Specifications in this Section. - G. No changes from the Contract Drawings or Specifications shall be made without written approval of the Engineer.
-Should there be a need to deviate from the Contract documents, submit written details and reasons for all changes to the Engineer for favorable review. - H. The resolution of conflicting interpretation of the Contract documents shall be determined by the Engineer.
+Conduits shall be stubbed up as near as possible to equipment. - All equipment shall be installed and located so that it can be readily accessed for operation and maintenance.
+The Engineer reserves the right to require minor changes in location of equipment, without incurring any E. additional costs.

-I. The Contractor shall coordinate with other Suppliers on the project for a complete and operable system.
+- F. Where conduits are shown as "home runs" on the Contract drawings or stated to be furnished, but not explicitly shown, as part of the scope of work; the Contractor shall provide all fittings, boxes, wiring, etc. as required for completion of the raceway system in compliance with the NEC and the applicable specifications in this Section. - G. No changes from the Contract drawings or specifications shall be made without written approval of the Engineer.
+Should there be a need to deviate from the Contract documents, submit written details and reasons for all changes to the Engineer for favorable review. - H. The resolution of conflicting interpretation of the Contract documents shall be as determined by the Engineer. - I. The Contractor shall coordinate with other Suppliers on the project for a complete and operable system.

-1.04 COORDINATION
+1.4 COORDINATION